 If you have any questions, please contact me.

 Contact me through the green button above and let's get to work.

 Interview with John Kershaw MASTERING

 Q: What was your career path?
 How long have you been doing this?

-A: I Got my dad's old Jedson Telecaster for Christmas when I was 11 years old.
+A: I got my dad's old Jedson Telecaster for Christmas when I was 11 years old.
 I didn't expect to make it as a musician so I made the conscious decision to devote my life to making others sound the best they can.
 With that year's Xmas money, I bought my first mixing desk.
-A Sprit Folio Notepad.
-25 years and 2 Degrees later, I now work as a Mastering Engineer, Sound Technician and a part-time Lecturer in further education.
+A Spirit Folio Notepad.
+25 years and 2 degrees later, I now work as a Mastering Engineer, Sound Technician and a part-time Lecturer in further education.